Save More Money in Hawaii with These 50 Unexpected Tips

 20. Consolidate your debt

 Debt management programs and special loans can help you combine your car or student loans, credit cards or various other debt into one amount, with a lower interest rate.
-Shop around and look for responsible lenders and financial advisers that offer consolidation if you're in a variety of high-interest debt.
+Shop around and look for responsible lenders and financial advisors that offer consolidation if you're in a variety of high-interest debt.
 Check out this story for more in-depth tips on consolidating debt.

 21. Open longer-term savings accounts